-- Represent JSP at info/activity booth during partner events in the community, as needed.
+- Represent JSP info/activity booth during partner events in the community, as needed.*

 Minimum Requirements: Passion for the mission of the organization.
 Excellent communicator.
 Flexible.
 Willing to work independently and with a team.
 Willing to work hard outdoors and learn new skills that involve manual labor.
 Some college experience preferred (not required).
 Some experience in landscaping, trail maintenance, or related preferred (not required).
 Some experience in environmental or other education preferred (not required).

 Compensation and Benefits: Primitive housing on park grounds is available but optional.
-Preference may be given to applicants who can commute from home due to limited housing during COVID-19.
+Preference may be given to applicants who can commute from home or campus due to limited housing during COVID-19.
 Some work may be completed remotely.
 We will work with you and your institution to offer internship/course credit.
-We encourage you to apply for internship funding through your institution, if available.
+We encourage you to apply for internship funding through your institution.

 To Apply: Please send resume or CV, cover letter and references to Jeri K. Howell, Program

 Director, at [email protected].
-Due Monday, March 1 by 11:59 PM EST. Phone or in-person interviews will take place the week of March 8.
+Due Monday, March 1 by 11:59 PM EST. Phone or virtual interviews will take place the week of March 8.